DotAsia Community & Membership

 Special Advisory on Election Committee Report and Next Steps Towards a By-Election for Board Elections 2023

 This is a special advisory on the recently received Election Committee (EC) Report to the Members DotAsia Regarding the 2023 Board Elections (EC Report) and Board actions taken towards a by-election for the Board Elections 2023 in accordance with the existing Board Elections Procedures (BGC-004) and the recommendations from the Election Committee in the EC Report.
-First and foremost, the DotAsia Board thanks the EC (and its legal advisors) for their thorough investigation, and emphasizes the finding by the EC of an outcome ...
+First and foremost, the DotAsia Board thanks the EC (and its legal advisors) for their thorough investigation, and ...

 Special Advisory on .ASIA Charter Eligibility Requirement and IDN Variant Policies